-The focus is not on quality output but on mundane chores: Attending meetings that could have been avoided, instantly replying to countless emails, answering sales calls from a business telephone service provider, giving needless updates, and just being there—available to speak to anyone whenever they want to take a break for five minutes.
+The focus is not on quality output but on mundane chores: Attending meetings that could have been avoided, instantly replying to countless emails, answering sales calls from a business phone for small business, giving needless updates, and just being there—available to speak to anyone whenever they want to take a break for five minutes.

 But when we remove ourselves from the “traditional office”, and leave all those distractions behind, we can engage in deep work.

 Without the constant threat of someone demanding our time and being forced into synchronous communication, we have more time to focus on what is really important—the output.
 And we can achieve a great product through focusing on programming, strategizing, and planning.